 Leave a Reply Cancel reply

-- Denise Juneau for State Superintendent of Public Instruction
+- Denise Juneau for U.S. Senate

 - Fact Check.org